balogsun/SeunB-tasks-docs/Week2/Capstone Project 1/Hotel_Booking.md

 Screenshot also attached.
 <img width="521" alt="image" src="https://github.com/Makinates/SeunB-tasks-docs/assets/125329091/91a44d8e-256f-4ce7-b8d0-dbedd83b1ad9">

-- **Monitoring and Logging**: Set up monitoring and logging using Prometheus, Grafana, and the ELK stack.
-Link to my repo using prometheus to monitor a kunbernetes environment.
-[Prometheus Monitoring Repo](https://github.com/Makinates/SeunB-tasks-docs/tree/288703b081afc29d2e7e85f4785bc41575ef621b/Week1/Task2/Monitoring%20and%20Logging)

 - **Security Best Practices**: I applied secrets management by setting up secrets and credentials in the GitHub repo settings, as well as place them as strings in the GitHub workflow.